rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 Cargo does not take the specified `artifact` values into account when resolving a crate's version; it will resolve the version as normal, and then produce an error if that version does not support all the specified `artifact` values.
 Similarly, Cargo will produce an error if that version does not build all the binaries required by the `bins` value.
 Removing a crate type or an artifact is a semver-incompatible change.
 (Any further semver requirements on the interface provided by a binary or library depend on the nature of the binary or library in question.)

 Until this feature is stabilized, it will require specifying the nightly-only option `-Z bindeps` to `cargo`.
-If `cargo` encounters a binary dependency or artifact dependency and does not have this option specified, it will emit an error and immediately stop building.
+If `cargo` encounters an artifact dependency and does not have this option specified, it will emit an error and immediately stop building.

 # Drawbacks
 [drawbacks]: #drawbacks